-The Sceptre C305B-200UN is an affordable ultrawide gaming monitor yet it features a rapid 200Hz refresh rate!
+The Sceptre C305B-200UN is an affordable ultrawide gaming monitor yet it features a fast 200Hz refresh rate!
 Here’s everything you need to know about this display.

 The Sceptre C305B monitor is based on a 29.5″ VA (Vertical Alignment) panel with a static contrast ratio of 3,000:1, a peak brightness of 250-nits, 8-bit color depth support, and ~90% sRGB color gamut.

 In comparison to IPS ultrawides, you don’t get as vibrant or accurate colors, but you do get a higher contrast ratio which makes for deeper blacks and a more vivid relation between the brightest and the darkest shades.

 The colors look good on the Sceptre C305B-200UN nonetheless, it’s more than bright enough under normal viewing conditions, and it’s a real treat when playing content in a dark room where you can really take advantage of the monitor’s high contrast ratio.

 Further, the 2560×1080 screen resolution results in a high pixel density of 94.19 PPI (pixels per inch) when displayed on the 29.5″ viewable screen of the Sceptre C305B which makes for plenty of screen space and sharp text and details without any scaling necessary.

 Note that the monitor is as tall as a regular 23″ 16:9 monitor which may take some time getting used to as the monitor can seem too wide for its height.